 - a.
 A user or operator shall immediately report to the RSO any incident or accident-involving radiation sources, or malfunction of radiation producing equipment. - b.
 The RSO shall promptly investigate any report and advise NASA LaRC management of the findings. - c.
 The FSH and Chairperson, IRC, shall be informed periodically of the progress of the investigation. - d.
-The RSO shall ensure that the NRC is notified immediately following an accident as described in 10 CFR 20, Paragraph 20.2202. - e.
+The RSO shall ensure that the NRC is notified immediately following an accident as described in 10 CFR 20, Paragraph 20.2202.
+The NASA Senior Environmental Health Officer (SEHO) shall also be notified. - e.
 The RSO shall submit a written report, for transmission by the LaRC Safety Manager, to NRC within 30 days following an overexposure to radiation levels and concentrations of radioactive material as described in 10 CFR 20, Paragraph 20.2203.
+The NASA SEHO shall also be notified.